chadell/slides/src/180515_workshopansible/day2.md

 ## Other options/parameters for config module

-* commands, instead of using src (a file), we could embed a list of commands to be executed in the network device
+* **commands**, instead of using src (a file), we could embed a list of commands to be executed in the network device
-* parents, needed when we are working with nested configuration, for instance an interface mode, we reference these dependencies
+* **parents**, needed when we are working with nested configuration, for instance an interface mode, we reference these dependencies
-* other specific parameters, check them using ansible-doc
+* other specific parameters, check them using **ansible-doc**

 ## Understanding check mode, verbosity and limit

-* Check mode, is the ability to run playbooks in "dry run" mode, the ability of knowing if changes will occur.
+* **Check mode**, is the ability to run playbooks in "dry run" mode, the ability of knowing if changes will occur.
 Use it by enabling the --check when executing the playbook
-* Verbosity, eveyr module returns JSON data with metadata of the comanand and the respone from the device.
+* **Verbosity**, every module returns JSON data with metadata of the comanand and the respone from the device.
 Use it by enabling the -v flag when running the playbook.
-* Limit, usually you define the hosts to run the playbook against is the hosts paramters, but you can be more concrete by using the --limit option and a list of the groups from the inventory
+* **Limit**, usually you define the hosts to run the playbook against is the hosts paramters, but you can be more concrete by using the --limit option and a list of the groups from the inventory

 #